ChuckHill2/VideoLibrarian/Readme.md

 -   Clicking on the “IMDB” icon, opens the IMDB movie page in the default browser.

--   Clicking on the “Watched” checkbox, marks the movie as ‘previously viewed’ and also shows date viewed.
+-   Clicking on the “Watched” checkbox, marks the video as ‘previously viewed’ and also shows date viewed.
 One can also filter and sort on this property.

 -   Clicking on the poster will blow up the tile so it fits the full screen